BitBangersCode/NodeBB-Wiki/Configuring-nginx-as-a-proxy-to-NodeBB.md

 * NGINX version v1.3.13 or greater
     * Package managers may not provide a new enough version.
 To get the latest version, [compile it yourself](http://nginx.org/en/download.html), or if on Ubuntu, use the [NGINX Stable](https://launchpad.net/~nginx/+archive/stable) or [NGINX Development](https://launchpad.net/~nginx/+archive/development) PPA builds.
+    * To determine your nginx version, execute `nginx -V` in a shell

 ## Configuration